 For a full list of the rituals check here.

-On the day of the festival, an animal is sacrificed, and the meat distributed among the poor in the world.
+On the day of the festival, an animal is sacrificed, and the meat distributed among to those in need in the world.
 The sacrifice is symbolic of Abraham’s sacrifice to God, which was considered a test of faith and an act of submission.
 Men shave their heads and women cut their hair, as a sign of letting go of their vanity.

 Islamic prayer rituals are a mind, body and spiritual exercise and are held in congregation with worshippers standing shoulder to shoulder.
 Harsh Arab weather can make the pilgrimage difficult at most times, and the experience is supposed to test your ego, concentration, determination and sacrifice.